plastilinn/docs/pages/sections/Naming.md

 ### 🔑#key Naming - Phonetic Consistency

 💰rating: 10

 Does it sound similar when pronounced in different languages (like "Kodak")?

 **💭 Questions**

-💭 #question Does the name sound similar when pronounced in different languages?
+Does the name sound similar when pronounced in different languages?

 **🚨 Risks**

 🚨Phonetic Consistency
 Inconsistent pronunciation can lead to confusion and miscommunication in different languages.

 🚨mitigation strategy
 Evaluate if the chosen name maintains consistency in its pronunciation across different languages.

 🚨contingency strategy
 Choose a name that sounds similar when pronounced in different languages to facilitate brand recognition.